philwhiles/frettler/README.md

 ### Fifths Command
 Frettler generates dynamically a representation of the Circle Of Fifths, that it uses to determine if scales should use sharps or flats as the accidentals.
-It is perhaps better described as a Line Of Fifths, due to its somewhat flat structure, and the clockwise and anticlockwise arms don't overlap, but the `fifths` command will print this out for you if your curious or want to refer to it.
+It is perhaps better described as a Line Of Fifths, due to its somewhat flat structure, and the clockwise and anticlockwise arms don't overlap, but the `fifths` command will print this out for you if you are curious or want to refer to it.

 ### Lookup Command
 Frettler also has a simple chord reverse `lookup` command.